Phillip Island Nature Parks has HD broadcast quality footage and file photos available for media and promotional use.

-Most commercial filming activities are required to apply for a permit for the use of public space on Phillip Island’s Crown Land.
+Most commercial filming and photography activities are required to apply for a permit for the use of public space on Phillip Island’s Crown Land.
 This ensures the activity is in accordance with the regulations of the Phillip Island Nature Parks.

 Low impact filming activities are defined by these criteria:

 - a filming activity of two people or less (includes all production crew and talent)

 - no more than one camera, one tripod, and handheld sound recording equipment